TryGhost/Ghost/README.md

 # Copyright & License

 Copyright (c) 2013-2019 Ghost Foundation - Released under the [MIT license](LICENSE).
-Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.
+Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usa test1...